bboc/mdtools/slides/slides.md

 A presentation is created from several groups that consist of one or more sections.
 Each section is a file that contains one or more slides separated by `---`:

-- `title.md` - Contains at least the title slide
+- `title.md` - Contains at least the title slide, file name can be overridden in yaml
 - `introduction/*` (optional)
 - `chapters/<chapter name>/*` the main body of the slide deck.
 Chapters and sections within chapters can be numbered automatically, and may contain special image slides at the beginning of each chapter.
 - `closing/*` (optional)
-- `end.md` - contains at least one closing slide
+- `end.md` - contains at least one closing slide, file name can be overridden in yaml

-Groups are irrelevant for Deckstet, but each group becomes its own column in reveal.js.
+Groups are irrelevant for Deckset, but each group becomes its own column in reveal.js.

 Slide decks are created and manipulated through four commands:

 * `mdslides compile <config> <source> <destination> [options] ` compiles Markdown sections into one file per group.
 These files may then be then processed by other commands.
 * `mdslides build deckset|revealjs|wordpress <config> <source> <destination> --template=<template>` builds Deckset or reveal.js presentations, or formats the slides for use with Wordpress (with the Jetpack plugin)